Consent (criminal law): Preventing breaches of the peace

 In R v Coney (1882) 8 QBD 534, members of the public who attended an illegal prize fight in a public place were convicted of aiding and abetting an assault.
 They were cheering on the boxers whose conduct was likely to and did produce a breach of the peace, so any mutual consent given by the fighters was vitiated by the public nature of the entertainment irrespective of the degree of injury caused or intended.
-Hence, the principal offence was committed and, since it would not have taken place had there been no crowd to bet and support the fighters, the secondary parties were also liable.
+Hence, the principal offense was committed and, since it would not have taken place had there been no crowd to bet and support the fighters, the secondary parties were also liable.

-Consent as an effective defence
+Consent as an effective defense

 In properly regulated sport, there is a legal right to cause incidental injury.
 This is a criminal law version of the civil law principle volenti non fit injuria (Latin for consent does not make an [actionable] injury) and the victim consents to run the risk (not the certainty) of injury arising within the rules of the game being played.
 This does not give sport a license to enact rules permitting acts that are clearly, excessively and maliciously violent.
 Even professional sport should have an element of fun while the players are, in the more extreme cases, given criminal as well as civil law protection (see R v Johnson (1986) 8 Cr App R (S) 343 and R v Lloyd (1989) CLR 513 dealing with injuries inflicted on the rugby field in "off the ball" incidents).
 Thus, the consent in licensed boxing events is to intentional harm within the rules and a blow struck between rounds would be an assault.